-Income before income taxes and noncontrolling interests attributable to the Container Management segment decreased \$4,106 (-14.8%) from 2019 to 2020.
+Income before income taxes and noncontrolling interests attributable to the Container Management segment increased \$7,425 (36.5%) from 2018 to 2019.
 The following table summarizes the variances included within this increase:

-From 2019 to 2020 Decrease in distribution expense to managed fleet container investors \$ 36,547 Increase in management fees 5,168 Decrease in lease rental income - managed fleet (39,453) Increase in general and administrative expense (3,821) Gain on settlement of pre-existing management agreement in 2019 (1,823) Other (724) \$ (4,106)
+Fron n 2018 to 2019 Decrease in distribution expense to managed fleet container investors \$ 9,134 Decrease in general and administrative expense 5,387 Gain on settlement of pre-existing management agreement in 2019 1,823 Decrease in amortization expense 1,319 Decrease in lease rental income - managed fleet (9,441) Decrease in management fees - non leasing (1,537) Other 740 \$ 7,425

-Income before income taxes and noncontrolling interests attributable to the Container Resale segment decreased \$4,603 (-21.9%) from 2019 to 2020.
+Income before income taxes and noncontrolling interests attributable to the Container Resale segment increased \$4,908 (30.4%) from 2018 to 2019.
 The following table summarizes the variances included within this increase: